afontainec/chinchay/docs/clidocs.md

 The four files created are the following:

-1. create.js: File to render a form to create a new entry. render in [web new](#web new).
+1. create.js: File to render a form to create a new entry.
 As input it receives a JSON object representing an empty instance of the relation.
 Note line 12 is filtering that you cannot set the id, created_at nor updated_at.
+This is the file rendered when the [web new](#web new) URL is visited.
-2. edit.js: File to render a form to edit a given entry. render in [web edit](#web edit).
+2. edit.js: File to render a form to edit a given entry.
 As input it receives a JSON object representing the object to edit.
 Note line 12 is filtering that you cannot set the id, created_at nor updated_at.
+This is the file rendered when the [web edit](#web edit) URL is visited.
 3. index.js: File that shows a table with all the entries from the relation Render in [web index](#web index).
 Receives an Array of JSON objects, each object representing an entry on the database.
+This is the file rendered when the [web index](#web index) URL is visited.
-4. show.js: File renders a table to show the value of every variable of the object. render in [web show](#web show).
+4. show.js: File renders a table to show the value of every variable of the object.
 Receives a JSON object representing the entry to show.
+This is the file rendered when the [web show](#web show) URL is visited.

 #### Controller